 Houghton Wesleyan Church

-- In 2009, we celebrated the installation of a 2-manual, 29-stop mechanical action organ built by James Louder and Associates, of Montreal.
-Located in the Houghton Wesleyan Church, just off campus, it is used by organ students for practice and recitals (in addition to the chapel Holtkamp.)
+In 2009 Houghton celebrated the installation of a 2-manual, 29-stop mechanical action organ built by James Louder and Associates, of Montreal.
+Owned jointly with the Houghton Wesleyan Church, located just off campus, it is used by organ students for practice and recitals (in addition to the chapel Holtkamp).